fenago/katacoda-scenarios/learn-openshift-wildfly/accessing-openshift-services-remotely/steps/4/text.md

- we have created a route, however even with a route connection to the container is still limited to http.
+ We have created a route, however even with a route connection to the container is still limited to http.
 Thus, it is necessary to port-forward the route to localhost using the oc tool.
 Let's see the pod name:

 `oc get pods`{{execute}}